Owenll66/ExceptionalWebApi/README.md

 # ExceptionalWebApi
 A .net web api library that translates exceptions to consistent http error responses fluently.

+More new features and supported exceptions can be requested through [issues](https://github.com/Owenll66/ExceptionalWebApi/issues) in this repository.

+If you wish to contribute to this repository, please create an issue and or pick up an existing issue and lets discuss first.

 ## Get Started

 In Program.cs file: